 Map1 will load here

-Countries in the LAC region have reached several MDGs, including halving the proportion of extremely poor people, primary education completion and gender parity in secondary education, and access to safe water.
-While important headway has also been made in reducing under-5 child mortality, more needs to be done in the area of maternal mortality.
-With 36.8 million people existing in extreme poverty and 29 million people living without access to electricity, serious challenges of poverty and inequality remain.
+Countries in the LAC region are well on the way to achieving most of the MDGs, including halving the proportion of extremely poor people, primary education completion, gender parity in secondary education and access to safe drinking water.
+The target of universal access to HIV/AIDS treatment is also within reach.
+Steady progress has also been made in reducing the under-five child mortality rate by more than 50% between 1990-2011.
+However, more needs to be done in the area of maternal mortality and extreme poverty.
+With about 80 million people still living in extreme poverty and some 24 million people living without access to electricity, further challenges remain to be addressed.

 In 2013, OFID worked to boost socio-economic development in 16 LAC countries with the provision of a substantial US$313.9m in financing - a three-fold increase over 2012.
 The funds were distributed across a variety of sectors and mechanisms, with almost two-thirds (64.6% or US$202.5m) delivered in public sector lending, and one-half of that share (US$100.0m) dedicated to improving urban water and sanitation in Jamaica and Panama.

 Five private sector initiatives - with a combined value of US$70m - were approved; two for direct investment in the industry and energy sectors, and three financial sector transactions.
 Among the latter is support to the residential housing mortgage market in Nicaragua; to small agriculture entrepreneurs in Paraguay; and to the activities of the Inter-American Corporation for the Financing of Infrastructure.